 “Without new visions, we don’t know what to build, only what to knock down.
 We not only end up confused, rudderless, and cynical, but we forget that making a revolution is not a series of clever maneuvers and tactics, but a process that can and must transform us.”—Robin DG Kelley

-“Most of all I believe theater is community and I think of myself as a community activist: someone whose job it is to bring people together, give them a shared experience and remind them of the things they’ve forgotten, dismissed or buried.” —Taylor Mac
+“Most of all I believe theatre is community and I think of myself as a community activist: someone whose job it is to bring people together, give them a shared experience, and remind them of the things they’ve forgotten, dismissed, or buried.” —Taylor Mac

 And so this evening.

 HowlRound TV is a global, commons-based peer-produced, open access livestreaming and video archive project stewarded by HowlRound, a knowledge commons by and for the theatre, arts, and cultural community.
 The channel is at howlround.tv and is a free and shared resource for live events and performances relevant to the world's live arts fields.
 Its mission is to break geographic isolation, promote resource sharing, and to develop our knowledge commons collectively.
 Follow and use hashtag #howlround in Twitter to participate in a community of peers revolutionizing the flow of information, knowledge, and access in our field.
 Our community uses the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Become a producer and co-produce with us by contacting @HowlRoundTV on Twitter, emailing firstname.lastname@example.org, or by calling Vijay Mathew at +(1) 917.686.3185.
 Host a watch party and let us know about it.
 Click here to see past programming.